 administrator).
 Proposed internships will only be approved if they:

 - include leadership experiences at both the school building and district levels; (Job description must be attached to the Proposal.)

 - are grounded in the student’s Personal Plan for Self-Improvement; (New Personal Plan must be attached to the Proposal.) and

 - expand the student's leadership experiences, knowledge, and skills (per NYS standards and competencies).

-are located within a one-hour drive from university campus.
+and are located within a one-hour drive from university campus.

 Students are responsible for finding or creating their own internships.
 Occasionally, intern opportunities are advertised publicly.
 However most are developed through students’ professional networks and individualized negotiations with administrators interested in helping particular candidates advance.
 Students are encouraged to cultivate contacts and contribute to school leadership and district committee work throughout their programs of study.
 Such contributions can increase the chances that key advocates will recognize your leadership potential and support your internship proposal.

 Full-time immersion is preferable to part-time or summer internships, for marketability as a future applicant for educational leadership positions.
 All internships should be structured to provide leadership responsibilities of increasing breadth and depth over time.
 Overall, the quality of interns’ capstone experience, and its direct connection to NYS competencies for building and district leaders, will be key determinants of any format options approved.